TeachBooks/learn-programming/book/install/ide/vsc.md

 The easiest way to do this is to make sure you have the Python extension installed, then try to run the cells of a notebook or execute a `*.py` file (look for the play button icon once you have either of these file types open).
 Upon clicking the run button you will see that VSC asks you to choose a Python kernel.
 You can choose a Python virtual environment (`venv`) if you have one, but you should also be able to see your `conda` environments as well.

 Remember that if you need to install more packages, you should open a CLI (this is called a "terminal" in VSC) and use `pip`, which you can do directly from VSC.

-## Using Git and Version Control (Optional)

-Git (a version control software) is very nicely integrated within VSC.
-If you are working on code and text-based projects, the use of Git is strongly encouraged (although if you are a student, we recommend you wait until it is introduced in class before proceding further).

-Additional information is provided on the {ref}`Git page for VSC <vsc-git>`.